Gen Z in the workplace: Culture needs to be ‘frequent feedback’ focussed

 At some point in all our lives, the internet became what it is today.

-Gen Z growing up with all this is significant because of the ability of children to learn at incredible speeds and the emphasis a move to a digital-first way of life has placed on instant gratification and direct, personal communication.
+Gen Z growing up with all this is significant because of the ability of children to learn at incredible speeds.
+You're much more likely to truly master something if you start learning it at a young age.
+But the emphasis on a digital-first way of life also encourages instant gratification and direct, personal communication.

-It probably also helps that they aren’t holding onto all the useless stuff that the rest of us are, like how to fix a cassette tape with a pencil, or what the internet sounds like on an ADSL dial-up.
+It probably also helps that they aren't holding onto all the useless stuff that the rest of us are.
+Remembering how to fix a cassette tape with a pencil is a nostalgic throw-back.
+Those internet sounds from an ADSL dial-up are the sounds of a by-gone era.
+But what good does knowing about these things do us in the modern day?

 Why feedback is important to Gen Z in the workplace

-A 2018 survey by the Center for Generational Kinetics found that over 65% of Gen Z employees reported needing frequent feedback (at least once a week, ideally more often still) to stay in their current job.
+In 2018, the Center for Generational Kinetics released quite an interesting survey.
+They found that over 65% of Gen Z employees reported needing frequent feedback.
+Ideally, they preferred to get it at least once a week.
+And some wanted feedback even more regularly than that to stay in their current job.

 We've already talked about how feedback can potentially reduce turnover.
 But that's more a case of why it's important for businesses.
 It doesn't tell us why a lack of feedback is such a deal-breaker for Gen Z in the workplace.